UKHomeOffice/docker-nginx-proxy/README.md

  for easy tracking in down stream logs e.g. `nginxId=50c91049-667f-4286-c2f0-86b04b27d3f0`.
  If set to `HEADER` it will add `nginxId` to the headers, not append to the get params.
 * `CLIENT_CERT_REQUIRED` - if set to `TRUE`, will deny access at this location, see [Client Certs](#client-certs).
-* `ERROR_REDIRECT_CODES` - Can override when Nginx will redirect requests to the error page.
-Defaults to "`500 501 502 503 504`"
+* `ERROR_REDIRECT_CODES` - Can override when Nginx will redirect requests to its own error page.
+Defaults to "`500 501 502 503 504`".
+To support a new code, say `505`, an error page must be provided at `/usr/local/openresty/nginx/html/505.shtml`, see [Useful File Locations](#useful-file-locations).
 * `ADD_NGINX_LOCATION_CFG` - Arbitrary extra NGINX configuration to be added to the location context, see [Arbitrary Config](#arbitrary-config).
 * `PORT_IN_HOST_HEADER` - If FALSE will remove the port from the http `Host` header.